Ayman-ilias/Hey_Potu/README.md

 - Change ports in `docker-compose.yml` if 80 or 5001 are in use

 **Database issues:**
-- Delete `backend/database.xlsx` and restart containers for fresh database
+- Delete `backend/data/` folder and restart containers for fresh database
-- You can also download and edit the Excel file directly!
+- You can also download and edit CSV files directly!

 **Frontend not loading:**
 - Clear browser cache